Is the team size limited?

 Is the source of energy limited i.e. batteries only?

 The source of energy is not limited to batteries.
 Try to avoid things like huge capacitors due to the risk of them blowing up.
 Please be aware of the restrictions/requirements for shipping for airlines regarding batteries as you will need to adhere to these requirements when shipping/accompanying your robot to the challenge.
+Do not rely on solar power as the competition is indoors.

 What is the race track surface like?